piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/certificate-security-provider-published-app-environment.md

 ---
 title: Certificate Security Provider in a Published app Environment
 ---
 When configuring a Certificate Security Provider in a published app environment (Citrix, RemoteApp, XenApp) as a Security Provider, the user who will run {{ en.RDM }} in the RemoteApp environment (Citrix) will require a Read permission on the certificate.
-If the Read permission isn't correctly set, {{ en.RDM }} will generate the CryptographicException - Keyset does not exist error dialog.
+If the Read permission is not correctly set, {{ en.RDM }} will generate the CryptographicException - Keyset does not exist error dialog.
 ![!!KB4208.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4208.png)

 ## Step-by-step guide